June Brigman: Career

 As a teacher, Brigman has worked at times as an instructor at The Joe Kubert School of Cartoon and Graphic Art in Dover, New Jersey, since 2005.
 She also worked part-time as a professor of sequential art at the Atlanta branch of Savannah College of Art and Design for several years until summer of 2018.
-As of 2021 she currently works as a professor of comic storytelling art at Kennesaw State University's School of Art and Design.
+As of 2021 she works as a professor of comic storytelling art at Kennesaw State University's School of Art and Design.

 In 2018, she joined new comics publisher Ahoy Comics as penciller and cover artist of Captain Ginger, written by Stuart Moore.
 The next year, she reunited with Simonson for a Power Pack oneshot for Marvel.

-Her husband, Roy Richardson, inked, colored and lettered her syndicated strip Brenda Starr, Reporter and did the same on Mary Worth.

-In April 2022, Brigman was reported among the more than three dozen comics creators who contributed to Operation USA's benefit anthology book, Comics for Ukraine: Sunflower Seeds, a project spearheaded by IDW Publishing Special Projects Editor Scott Dunbier, whose profits would be donated to relief efforts for Ukrainian refugees resulting from the February 2022 Russian invasion of Ukraine.
+In April 2022, Brigman contributed to Operation USA's benefit anthology book, Comics for Ukraine: Sunflower Seeds, a project spearheaded by IDW Publishing Special Projects Editor Scott Dunbier, whose profits would be donated to relief efforts for Ukrainian refugees resulting from the February 2022 Russian invasion of Ukraine.
 Brigman teamed up with writer Louise Simonson to produce an original story with new characters created specifically for the anthology.

+In 2024, Marvel Comics published the five-issue retro series Power Pack: Into the Storm with art by June Brigman and written by Louise Simonson, with a story, that takes place during their original Power Pack run.

+Awards

+Brigman received an Inkpot Award in 2014.